top of page

 Application Deadline: Applications typically open in March for Redmond and Atlanta students and are reviewed on a rolling basis.

-Dates: July 8, 2024 - August 2, 2024.
+Dates: July 8 - August 2.

-You will work in a small team to complete a project for your product group through which you will gain exposure to the product development Design phase and gain visibility to Software engineering, PM (Technical PM or Product Management), and UX Design disciplines.
-Over your 4 weeks as an intern, you will get a holistic understanding of the design phase of product development by getting hands-on experience in innovative AI-powered solutions.
-You will also be guided by expert Microsoft engineers who will help you bring your skills to the table and explore career options in tech both within and beyond Microsoft.
-Interns will explore options like machine learning, natural language processing, computer vision, and more, getting both a theoretical and practical foundation in AI.
+Microsoft’s High School Discovery Program is a great way for high school students with an interest in technology to explore the applications of AI in one of the world’s leading tech companies!
+You will work in a small team to complete a project for your product group.
+You will gain exposure to Software Engineering, PM (Technical PM or Product Management), and UX Design disciplines.
+Over your 4 weeks as an intern, you will get a holistic understanding of the design phase of product development by working on AI-powered solutions.
+You will also be guided by Microsoft engineers who will help you explore career options in tech both within and beyond Microsoft.
+Interns will learn about machine learning, natural language processing, computer vision, and more.

 Location: Menlo Park, CA.